UBCHREST/ablate/docs/content/formulations/radiationFormulation/index.md

 Multiple test cases will be used to verify that the solver is properly functioning.
 The first test case used is a set of parallel plates with a media of defined temperature distribution.
 The one dimensional analytical solution of this problem is compared against the results from the solver in order to define the error.
-The selected number of rays to use for each cell is 750.
+The selected number of remoteRays to use for each cell is 750.

 ## Scaling